 If ‘island’ were a verb, that’s how I’d describe what I was doing during that time.
 Part of it was self-imposed and part of it was out of helplessness.
 Either way, I was unable to compromise how I spent my time, Other People be damned, especially the people I’d chosen to interpenetrate sexual organs with and share intimacy on the lips with.
 Leading up to my dry spell, all my attempts at establishing love relationships were more and more feeling like wastes of time.
 The courting and the romancing and the getting to know one another.
 I could no longer stand that kind of stuff.
 I was done with the whole ceremony surrounding love (or my teenaged version of it).
-I resented it more than anything, as it took me away from the real task at-hand, .
+I resented it more than anything, as it took me away from the real task at-hand, the writing.

 For instance, all through my college years I paid the nominal fee to keep a single dorm room and would regularly go to bed at something like seven PM and wake up at three AM so that I’d have the twenty-four hour computer lab all to myself and I could focus on my work the way I wanted to.
 Reiterating it in this fashion makes it seem surprising that I even had friends at all, but I did.
 I suppose people were intrigued, and perhaps I fed off of that a little too much.
 In the end, what I do, I do because I think it will give me the best shot of getting laid without having to beg for it.
 Though in high school I wasn’t past begging for it, which I’d imagine is a rather common sentiment amongst pubescent teens, but by college I just couldn’t.
-Not that I didn’t think having sex with a woman wasn’t charged with the , I just couldn’t bend myself to the labyrinth of their moods outside of our mingled states.
+Not that I didn’t think having sex with a woman wasn’t charged with the bliss of life, I just couldn’t bend myself to the labyrinth of their moods outside of our mingled states.
 The thought of being forced to tiptoe around someone else’s arbitrarily produced shitty mood superimposed itself on my rush to pleasure.
 It made me picky and flaccid in equal measure, and without flaunting it I did enjoy turning girls down.

 I was always getting mismatched during that time: the people I wanted to sleep with didn’t want to sleep with me, but the people I wasn’t attracted to were attracted to me, and/or some missed opportunity would arise between myself and the people I wanted to sleep with.
 And around that time, my best friend (Andrew) and I had a clean break of a falling out because he’d fallen in love with me, and I flinched from that love, perhaps cruelly.
 And I do still think about it, namely in regards to how much I may’ve invited his love.

-Just as much as he wanted to a straight guy, I wanted a gay man to fall for me, but the fragile confusion that resulted from these Masks of Desire still endure today, long after we’ve put the masks aside.
+Just as much as he wanted to convert a straight guy, I wanted a gay man to fall for me, but the fragile confusion that resulted from these Masks of Desire still endure today, long after we’ve put the masks aside.
 And even though we haven’t spoken since graduating from college, over a decade ago now, I still have the thought that at some point we’ll reconnect.
 When I travel out of town, to Buffalo or Rochester, or last summer when my wife and I took the kids down to Baltimore for a conference she had there, I’ll walk into restaurants and shops that I’ve never been in before, and I’ll wonder if he’s there, I’ll wonder if this is the point where our destinies reconverge.
 Sometimes I’ll think I’ve actually spotted him, whether it’s another patron of the shop or if it’s someone who works there, for a second or two my whole body and mind thinks that I’ve spotted him, but of course I’m always mistaken, and for the rest of the day memories from my college years, from my time spent with him, will be looping through my head, and the sexlessness of those five years I spent as if in recompense, for the knuckles and whorls that I’d configured my desires with.

-It was during that time too when I was writing the best poetry I’ve ever written before or since, I mean I perhaps wrote poem that I was meant to write, which ended simultaneous to my engagement with my wife, when I then decided within myself to focus solely on prose from that point forward.
+It was during that time too when I was writing the best poetry I’ve ever written before or since, I mean I perhaps wrote the poem that I was meant to write, which ended simultaneous to my engagement with my wife, when I then decided within myself to focus solely on prose from that point forward.
 Although, when the poem ended, even though I’d made this decree to myself, it wouldn’t be for awhile before I actually started to try and put my ideas and desires into prose stylings.
 I spent the interim going through an obsessiveness of reading and music listening and film watching, taking notes, copying out quotes and passages to meditate over, trying to ingrain them within me as some subliminal, watermarked jewel.

 The inertia I wielded in the finding of my wife and the buying of a house and having kids, I thought I could do Normal and still live the secrets of my life.
-I thought Normal would never get the best of me, that, given the physique of my human form (the blond hair, blue eyes, etc.) that I could use the precepts of Normal pretty much at my whimsy (as a way to stay from objective glances), but it’s a bureaucracy just like anything else, anything else that isn’t my solitude.
-And given that my spouse was the first person to lead me into their intimacies in what felt like forever, I didn’t know what else to do but .
+I thought Normal would never get the best of me, that, given the physique of my human form (the blond hair, blue eyes, etc.) that I could use the precepts of Normal pretty much at my whimsy (as a way to stay above suspicion from objective glances), but it’s a bureaucracy just like anything else, anything else that isn’t my solitude.
+And given that my spouse was the first person to lead me into their intimacies in what felt like forever, I didn’t know what else to do but not let her go.
 A marriage is comprised of people who use each other for reasons of normalization, you can hide almost everything of yourself in this pact, to everyone else except your spouse.
 I make myself vulnerable in my displays of monstrousness to my wife, which are as ugly as they are inevitable.
 Although it seems like anything I put out into the objective world is quivering with obvious vulnerabilities and thus monstrous, my wife doesn’t know how to handle any of it, either from me or from within herself.
 No fluency of darkness.
-Throughout the above mentioned solitude I was ablaze with in DC, I regularly went alone to the Kennedy Center to see or or Rachmaninov’s and I would get all dressed up in a suit and tie and I would buy a box to have all to myself as I watched these performances, and I felt like Walt Whitman, that cosmic loneliness.
-And then the nights after the Kennedy Center I’d go to the Black Cat on 14 Street and watch Mission of Burma or Yo La Tengo.
+Throughout the above mentioned solitude I was ablaze with in DC, I regularly went alone to the Kennedy Center to see Rigoletto or The Flying Dutchman or Rachmaninov’s Piano Concerto No. 2 in C minor and I would get all dressed up in a suit and tie and I would buy a box to have all to myself as I watched these performances, and I felt like Walt Whitman, that cosmic loneliness.
+And then the nights after the Kennedy Center I’d go to the Black Cat on 14th Street and watch Mission of Burma or Yo La Tengo.
 The trick of my loneliness was that I wanted someone else to be seeing it, to be observing it, I wanted to get credit for it essentially, from a beautiful girl no less, but of course marriage is so much more than that.
 And I disclaimered and prefaced myself many times over, alluding to my unstable temperaments, my questionable orientations.
-For our fourth date I took her to the Kennedy Center to see Mozart’s .
+For our fourth date I took her to the Kennedy Center to see Mozart’s Piano Concerto No. 22 in E-flat major.
 Emanuel Ax was on the piano that evening and I was very excited (the programmes at the Kennedy Center are rather obvious, easy sells, but replete with solid performers, but yeah, even something by Liszt was rare).
 I arranged for a taxi to take us there, and had made dinner reservations for afterwards, and she’d bought a new dress specifically for the occasion—our marriage already seemed spelled out in these details.
 When we got there she asked a nicely dressed stranger to take our picture with her phone, something that made my skin crawl, and from that moment on I knew I’d made a mistake.
 I absolutely abhorred having my photo taken, and I’d been clear to her about that I think on our very first date (every time I see my photographic reflection I can’t believe how disgusting it looks, whatever images a camera picks up of the objects it points its lens at have only a passing resemblance to the reality of the objects in question, which, sure, makes them true works of art when that power is used aesthetically), but the digital marking of each semiprecious moment with a photo is so instinctual for so many people, and I knew she was a part of that culture, and the cruelty that I felt for her after that moment only shows how little I was willing to compromise myself to find love, something I obviously softened to, three kids later, but I don’t know if softening to it actually helped me to find it.
 I have basically a whole other interior life that my wife can’t share in for one reason or another, our love is based on the thankfulness we feel when one of us has done the dishes or put the laundry away.
 Of course there’s the beauty of our kids to refer to, but I’m a much more decadent parent by nature, I expose and she restricts (granted, out of protection), and that runs analogous to our differences at every level of our love.

 I share these thoughts with you because you are a part of my interiors.
 I know by now the physics of my memory and so I know that you will always be in the present tense within me, long after Goddard.